Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Action Skipping:
 ======================
-Note That You're Cat Doesn't Have To
+Note That Your Cat Doesn't Have To
 Do An Action, As You Can Just Skip Instead

 Going On Gaurd: